 Positioning strategy: brand approach.

-Landscape, uniques, audiences, promises, and personality — to drive income and impact
+Landscape, uniques, audiences, promises, and personality — to maximize funding

 All too often, social ventures fail to clearly determine their positioning strategy.
 A process that, when nailed, can sharpen everything you do — from programs to fundraising.